 I have found a solution that works, but it’s not an ideal one!
 Reducing the overall image size by about 10-20% before running the action can steer clear of the issue.
 I often take this route, as a slightly lower overall resolution is better than a larger version without the action applied.

 Step 7: Setting the “Black Point”

-After the latest action has run it’s course, I like to increase the Saturation of the image, and make another Curves Adjustment.
-This tames the now grey background sky back to a more natural black, while preserving the details of the nebula.
+After the latest action has run its course, I like to increase the Saturation of the image and make another Curves Adjustment.
+This tames the now gray background sky back to a more natural black while preserving the details of the nebula.